College and University Qualifications explained

 These are vocational courses, however, unlike SVQ’s, you don’t need to be currently employed.

 SRUC’s entry requirements are given in terms of current Scottish qualifications, but we accept a wide range of qualifications as comparable.
-Entry requirements for each course differ.
-To find out more information on this, head to the specific course page in the course catalogue , or over to the prospectus - page 100 has information on how English and Irish qualifications compare, for example.
+Entry requirements for each course differ, to find out more information on this, head to the specific course page (hyperlink), or over to the prospectus (hyperlink).